 The principal market drivers for cable providers are the managed voice and broadband services offered either separately or more often in a bundle on top of the TV service.
 Cable operators continued to expand their market share in the broadband market and upgraded their networks in terms of transmission speed and service diversification.
 At the end of 2008 they reported 1.4 million VoIP or broadband subscribers and the acquisition of up to 20% of all new fixed customers.
 The main product differentiator for cable operators compared to the incumbent and LLU-based competitors is transmission bandwidth.
-The targeted cable transmission speeds of up to 100 Mb/s with an upgraded feedback channel.
-In 2009 trials at transmission speeds of up to 100 Mb/s are planned.
+The targeted cable transmission speeds of up to 100 Mb/s are planned.
 This will open the door to premium products which are currently unachievable for many telecom operators.
 Typically, prices of cable-based double-play offers are lower than similar DSL offers.
 Competitive triple-play offers are provided by the incumbent on a VDSL basis, by one LLU-based competitor on an ADSL2+ basis, and by one city carrier based on FTTB technology.